Freight Shipping from Tacoma to Detroit

 How much does it cost to ship freight from Tacoma to Detroit?

-Full truckload (FTL) rates from Tacoma, WA to Detroit, MI currently range from $5,422-$6,683 for a standard dry van load over the 2,522-mile route.
+Full truckload (FTL) rates from Tacoma, WA to Detroit, MI currently range $5,422-$6,683 (roughly $2.16-$2.67 per mile over 2,522 miles).
 LTL shipments typically cost $1,587-$2,544 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tacoma to Detroit?